-Federal Pell Grants
+Federal Pell Grant

-- complete a Free Application for Federal Student Aid (FAFSA) and be awarded a grant by the US Department of Education;
+- Complete a FAFSA each year and be awarded a grant by the US Department of Education

-- maintain satisfactory academic progress; and
+- Maintain satisfactory academic progress

-- not be in default on a federal student loan or owe a repayment on a federal grant.
+- Not be in default on a federal student loan or owe a repayment on a federal grant

-Students are unable to receive a Pell Grant from two institutions during the same semester.
-Receiving a Pell Grant from two schools during the same semester may result in a delay of future aid and a recovery of disbursed aid.
+The Pell Grant has a lifetime limit equivalent to 12 full-time semesters.
+Students who exceed the 12 semester limit will no longer be able to receive Pell Grant funds.
+Students may only receive a Pell Grant from one school during each term.
+Receiving a Pell Grant from two schools during the same semester may result in a delay of future aid and a repayment of disbursed aid.